barsdeveloper/tank/README.md

     my_tank.save(connection).await?;

     /*
+     * In the case of Duckdb, it uses the appender API, in other cases the resulting query is:
      * INSERT INTO "army"."tank" ("name", "country", "caliber", "speed", "is_operational", "units_produced") VALUES
      *     ('T-34/85', 'Soviet Union', 85, 53.0, false, 49200),
      *     ('M1 Abrams', 'USA', 120, 72.0, true, NULL);